Attention Current Lewis & Clark College Employees: In order

 LLC Outcome Assessment (15%)

-room changes, room reassignments, opening and closing procedures
+changes, room reassignments, opening and closing procedures and

-keeping throughout the conduct process, primarily through the use
+throughout the conduct process, primarily through the use of the

-processes to address the needs of students of concern and to
+address the needs of students of concern and to connect them with

-Other duties as assigned by Director of Campus
+- Other duties as assigned by Director of Campus Living

 Emergency Response (15%)